Chris-labtech/Asset-Management---C-/README.md

 How to use:

+    Because this is a Work-in-Progress.
-    Clone the repo to your local directory.
+    1. Clone the repo to your local directory.
-    Build and run the application in a C# IDE.
+    2. Build, Clean and Run the application in a C# IDE.